Jackshan-Venujan/Traffic-Light-simplified/README.md

 ### Cell 7 — Bounding Box Size Analysis

-**What:** Calculates width and height in pixels for every bounding box.
+Calculates width and height in pixels for every bounding box.
 Draws a scatter plot of width vs height and a histogram of box areas.
 Classifies boxes by COCO standards (Tiny: <32px, Small: 32–96px, Medium: 96–224px, Large: >224px).
 Prints mean dimensions.

-**Result:** Mean bounding box: 20 × 33 pixels on a 1280×960 image (0.05% of image area).
+Mean bounding box: 20 × 33 pixels on a 1280×960 image (0.05% of image area).
 Approximately **96% of boxes are Tiny or Small** by COCO standards.

-**Why:** This is the quantitative justification for two key training decisions:
+This is the quantitative justification for two key training decisions:
 1. **Using YOLOv8s over YOLOv8n** — the `s` (small) variant has a deeper feature pyramid network (FPN) that extracts finer spatial details, which is critical for detecting very small objects.
 2. **Using `imgsz=1280` instead of the default 640** — downscaling a 1280×960 image to 640px makes 20×33px boxes only 10×17px, which is below reliable detection thresholds.
 Keeping images at 1280px gives the model more pixels to work with.